Weichwarenprojekt/license-reporter/README.md

 # Quickstart

 License Reporter analyzes your node_modules and provides you with a list of your dependencies containing the licenses of each package.
 The output is a JSON file.
-This file could be used for rendering a HTML list.
+This file could then be used for rendering an HTML list.

 **Installation**